Getting Affordable Healthcare for Your Company

-Historically, to meet these objectives, you've only had two options: Either self-insure or offer "Group" insurance.
+Historically, to meet these objectives, you've only had two options: Either offer "Group" insurance or Self-Insure.
 Both have major drawbacks.

 Today, HomePort is offering you a third option: A Community Healthcare Plan!

-What you may not know is that Group insurance plans are really the federal Affordable Care Act (ACA) insurance plans with of brokerage and risk fees added.
-What you probably already know is only a few of your employees "Opt-In" for your plan.
+The majority of employers use Group insurance to offer an employee healthcare plan.
+What you may not know is that Group insurance plans are actually federal Affordable Care Act (ACA) insurance plans with brokerage and risk fees added.
+What you probably already know is only a few of your employees "Opt-In" for your Group plan.
 Why?
 The Cost!
 So, you may try to help by subsidizing the plan's cost.

 HomePort is now offering you another choice with better options!

 CHPs may not be well known, however, church and fellowship organizations have offered CHPs to their members for years.
 Now, CHPs are available to your company and employees in a business environment.

 Here are some of the CHP benefits and comparisons:

 - Price: About 50% less than Group plans.

 - Deductibles: From $500 to $2,000.
 Compare to a Group Plan of $6,000 to $8,000 or more.